 When it comes to applying to college early, there are two application options: early action and early decision.
 Learn about both and see when it makes sense for you to apply.

-What is the difference between Early Action (EA) and Early Decision (ED)?
+What is the difference between early action and early decision?

-Since Early Decision (ED) is a BINDING process, you may only apply to ONE college ED, although you can still apply to other schools via regular decision.
-If the ED school accepts you and offers adequate financial aid, you MUST attend that school and withdraw ALL other applications.
+Since early decision is a binding process, you may only apply to one college early decision, although you can still apply to other schools via regular decision.
+If the early decision school accepts you and offers adequate financial aid, you must attend that school and withdraw all other applications.
 Some colleges require you, your parents, and school counselor to sign a form indicating your understanding of these conditions.

 Usual ED Timeline: Application before November 1 | Decision in December | Deposit in February

 ED II Timeline (fewer schools, December 2018 list): Application in January | Decision in February